drasch/talks/talk-triagile-2025-not-scrum/index.md

 ## no

-Neither development nor delivery managers are mentioend in the scrum guide
+Neither development nor delivery managers are mentioned in the scrum guide

 ## Each Sprint may be considered a short project